 For example, a student could take 12 credits in the fall semester, 12 credits in the spring semester, and 6 credits in the summer.
-Taking classes during summer and winter sessions is also a great way to get on track with a degree if you started in developmental math and English courses.
+Make sure you enroll in Math and English (that is required for your degree) every semester.
+This is another great way to stay on track.

 Research shows that if you take 15 credits each semester or complete 30 credits each academic year, you will be more likely to:

 - Progress from freshman to sophomore status after your first year

 - Pay less in tuition and living expenses